MixedRealityToolkit/MixedRealityToolkit-ProjectDocs/contributions/opening-and-assessing-issues.md

 # Opening and Assessing Issues

 All Contributors can open issues using the templates available for a [bug](https://github.com/microsoft/MixedRealityToolkit-Unity/issues/new?assignees=&labels=Bug&template=bug-report.md&title=), [document issue](https://github.com/microsoft/MixedRealityToolkit-Unity/issues/new?assignees=&labels=Documentation&template=documentation-issue.md&title=), [feature request](https://github.com/microsoft/MixedRealityToolkit-Unity/issues/new?assignees=&labels=Documentation&template=documentation-issue.md&title=), and [security vulnerability](https://github.com/microsoft/MixedRealityToolkit-Unity/security/advisories/new).
-Consider the following when opening a new issue:
+Consider the following when opening a new Project issue:

 * First check that there isn't already an issue tracking the problem or feature.
 * Create a title that is concise, but provides enough details to quickly give a basic understanding of the issue.